riccardomarin/FARM/README.md

 * Coherent Point Drift (CPD): https://sites.google.com/site/myronenko/research/cpd

-Finally, some Matlab ToolBoxes are required (e.g. Symbolic).
+Finally, some Matlab ToolBoxes are required (e.g. Symbolic, Parallel Computing).

 ## Citation
 If you use this code, please cite the following: